SitesForChurch/master-theme/site-rep.md

 3. Remove the "copy" from the base name.
 4. Invite the client to the base as an author.

 ## Step 2: Setup The Theme

-Use the top menu's `Run` command to change to the theme of the clients choosing.
+In [Nitrous](https://www.nitrous.io/quickstart?repo=https://github.com/SitesForChurch/master-theme.git), use the top menu's `Run` command to change to the theme of the clients choosing.

+After you change the theme, you can confirm it by using `Run > `

 ## Step 3: _config.yml